scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `coreASes` {#core}

-The `coreASes` field contains a sequence listing the core AS numbers within the ISD.
+The `coreASes` field contains a sequence listing the Core AS numbers within the ISD.

 Each AS number MUST be unique and encoded as a `PrintableString` using the formatting defined in {{I-D.dekater-scion-controlplane}}, section "Text Representation".